Mostyshche

-Mostyshche is a village at Kalush district, Ivano-Frankivsk region, Ukraine.
+Mostyshche is a village in Kalush district, Ivano-Frankivsk region, Ukraine.

 Origins of the name

 The original name of the village is Dovhe (ukr. dovhe - eng. long).
 The word mostyshche (eng. big bridge) comes from the location of the village next to the bridge across the Kropyvnyk river.

 History

 Establishment

 The village was founded in 1551.
 The first of its inhabitants were seven men with their families: Andriy Kravtsovych, Marko Lytvyn, Ivan Popovych, Yats'ko Popovych, Ivan Stankovych, Dan'ko Derkachovych.
 While in 1564 only 7 families lived in Mostyshche, since 1670 there were already 45 peasant farms.

 According to the old-timers of the village, Dovhe village could be located to the west of the current Mostyshche village.
 The today's landscape of people's plots still has the marks of previous land division in Dovhe village.
 Excavations of local residents showed the presence of antiques, but there is a need for archaeological excavations.
 According to the local historians, the village was burnt by tatars and rebuild later, and at the territory of the current woodshed there were fields.